ghostunnel/ghostunnel/README.md

 connections, which are then proxied to the (insecure) backend.
 A backend can be a TCP domain/port or a UNIX domain socket.
 Ghostunnel in client mode accepts (insecure) connections through a TCP or UNIX domain socket and proxies them to a TLS-secured service.
 In other words, ghostunnel is a replacement for stunnel.

+**Supported platforms**: Ghostunnel is developed primarily for Linux on x86-64 platforms, although it should run on any UNIX system that exposes SO_REUSEPORT, including Darwin, FreeBSD, OpenBSD and NetBSD.
+We recommed running on x86-64 only, as Go (as of Go 1.7) doesn't have constant-time curve implementations for any other architectures.

 See `ghostunnel --help`, `ghostunnel server --help` and `ghostunnel client --help`.